Greece. According to

 Macedonia in August led to intensive diplomatic contacts

-between G. and Macedonia, which has a lengthy dispute over
+between Greece and Macedonia, which has a lengthy dispute over

 who has the right to use the name Macedonia.